 I would like to thank the HelpingMamas for their help.
 How can I do this?

-You can contact them directly, or write a thank you message on our Facebook page.
+You can contact them directly, or write a thank you message in your local SuperMamas Facebook group.